How to Find Farm Work in Australia

 Many, especially smaller farms do not advertise open positions in job search sites.
 They either receive enough applications anyway or have some other means to find employees.

 When we were looking for farm work we spent a lot of time just googling farms and sending e-mails to potential ones.
 Quite many even had some forms or directions how to apply for job.
-Although, I have to say it is not always easy to find farms’ websites because they: a) don’t exist or b) are so hidden that you have to use some detective skills to find them.
-Still, there is a lot of ‘hidden’ farm positions you just have to put some effort to find them.
+Although, I have to say it is not always easy to find farms’ websites because they: a) don’t exist or b) are so hidden that you have to use some serious detective skills to find them.
+Still, there is a lot of ‘hidden’ farm positions you just have to put some effort in finding them.

 Some town’s information centers do have information or leaflets about seasonal work nearby, especially if there is a lot of farms around.

 Probably the easiest way to get a farm job, but money wise maybe not the best one.
 I don’t have personal experience of working hostels, but I have heard good and bad stories about them.
 I have heard that many of these charge you quite a lot for accommodation and it is not guaranteed that you get a job.
 It is maybe a good idea to ask some references if you are planning to go in one.

 Generally, Australians are really helpful so if you have any connections, try to ask if anyone knows anything about potential farms.
 My friends learned about one farm where I worked by asking from a guy who sold coffee at a rest area that does he know any farms around.
 The guy knew this farm which happened to be hiring at that moment so they got the job.
 Moral of the story: it never hurts to ask.